Fashion Design and Development

 Do you dream of designing then making your own clothes?
 But not sure how to get started?
 This fashion design course will take you step by step from your initial design to constructing your completed garment.

-For the second part of the course you’ll cover the practical elements needed to help create your garment.
+For the first part of the course you’ll cover the practical elements needed to help create your garment.
 There will be an introduction to using the industrial sewing machines, learning the key techniques to help put your garment together.

 Beginners.
 You should have an interest in the subject area and a desire to learn but no previous experience is required.

 Your course place is confirmed once you have booked online or via the phone using a credit or debit card.
 There is no deadline for booking.
 Places are offered on a first come, first served basis, and all courses have a maximum number of students.
 We suggest you book early to avoid disappointment.